sachinym/Github-Advanced-Security/Module1-Software_Composition_Analysis.md

 ## Lab Overview

- In this lab, we will provide you with an introductory overview of GHAS, its components, and how to activate them within your GitHub environment.
+ In this lab, you will be focusing on improving security within your GitHub repositories using Dependabot and Software Composition Analysis (SCA) features.

 ## Lab Objectives